Celle Air Base: Association of Reservists of the German Armed Forces

 The Association of Reservists of the German Armed Forces (Verband der Reservisten der Deutschen Bundeswehr) is supported and financed by the state of Germany and attends to all matters concerning reservists on behalf of the German federal parliament.
 The association's office on the air base is responsible for the district of Celle.
 It works in close contact with the NCO for Reservist Liaisons and offers regular events for its members and publishes a biannual newsletter.

 Disbanded units

 Driving Instruction Centre Celle

 Regardless of their previous driving qualifications members of the German armed forces need an additional driver's licence before being allowed to use a military vehicle.
 The Driving Instruction Centre (Kraftfahrausbildungszentrum Celle) provided training for vehicles of the classes B and BCE as well as training for driving instructors.

+On June 11, 2010, the last driving school graduates received their driving licenses during a ceremonial final roll call.
 On 31 December 2010 the Driving Instruction Centre Celle was disbanded.
 Its task will be taken over by other training centres.